dizak/algemapy/README.md

   conda env create --file /path/to/algemapy.yaml -p /your/path/to/env/
   ```

-  This environment includes:
+  This environment includes: mafft, iqtree

-  * mafft
-  * iqtree

   * non-conda users: install dependencies listed in algemapy.yaml by any other means.